 Important!
 If you cannot see data with FirstAID in your corrupted database, please contact our support: [email protected].
-Please send diagnostic log and relevant details (full error text, screenshots, etc) to our support, and get recovery estimation for free.
+Please send the diagnostic log and relevant details (full error text, screenshots, etc) to our support, and get recovery estimation for free.

 For serious problems we offer Firebird (and InterBase) database recovery service - see more details here.

 There are many possible corruptions that IBSurgeon FirstAID has been designed to repair and correct.
 These are listed below: